danayzik/kaggleChess/README.md

 Noam Barlin 314620071

-### This file contains instruction on how to setup and play vs our bot or simulate games of our bot versus stockfish.
+### This file contains instructions on how to setup and play vs our bot or simulate games of our bot versus stockfish.
-### For information on the notebook please refer to notebook_readme.txt
+### The attached notebook contains code for training and testing a NNUE model.
+This model is not used in our bot.
 ## Requirements

 C++17 or higher (g++ 8 or higher)